sholtomaud/csv-to-serialJSON/README.md

-# Gaffa-ReqEng-json
+# csv-to-serialJSON

-Takes a csv of form requirements and writes a json file as a serialised Gaffa view
+Takes a csv of requirements and writes a serialised json file which can be rendered as a Gaffa view

 ## Install